 Genetics

 Discrepancy in jaw size and shape is the most common cause of overbite and this is largely due to genetics.
-If the jaws are too small to accommodate all teeth, it may cause overbite because the teeth do not have enough space to properly align.
-It may also be that the upper teeth are too large compared to the lower teeth, resulting in the appearance of buck teeth.
-Some genetic conditions such as Treacher-Collins Syndrome may also cause an overbite.
+It may also be that the upper teeth are too large compared to the lower, resulting in the appearance of buck teeth.
+Some genetic conditions such as Treacher Collins Syndrome may also cause an overbite.

 Oral developmental habits